 Looking for waterfalls in South Carolina, North Carolina, Georgia, and Tennessee?
-Enjoy a hike with waterfall views as a reward, then relax by the sound of rushing water with a snack.
-Some waterfalls even have pools suitable for wading where you can cool off after a hot summer hike.
-We’ve put together a list of our favorite waterfall hikes in the southeast!
-Most of these hikes are great for families to do together, there are even a few that don’t require anything more than a short walk to view the falls.
+We’ve put together a list of our favorite waterfall hikes in the Southeast!
+Some even have pools where you can wade and cool off on a hot summer day.
+Most of these hikes are great for families, and some require nothing more than a short walk to view the falls.

 We split up our list of great waterfall hikes by state.
-Use the links below to navigate our list!
+Use the links below to navigate!

 This article includes: